 The Propensity to Cycle Tool (PCT) is a Department for Transport funded web based tool to help planners tasked with prioritising where to invest to best realise uptake of cycling.
 The model provides insight into where cycling has the greatest potential to grow, and also calculate resulting societal benefits.
 The tool is available at www.pct.bike

 The Food Environment Assessment Tool (FEAT) enables detailed exploration of the geography of food retail access across England, Scotland and Wales.
 It is designed around the needs of professionals in public health, environmental health and planning roles, locally and nationally.
 Use it to map, measure and monitor access to food outlets at a neighbourhood level, including changes over time. www.feat-tool.org.uk/

 Capacity building for knowledge exchange

 Building research capacity for the future is central to the CEDAR mission, and as well as nurturing academic careers, we are providing our students and early career researchers with training and opportunities to help develop skills relevant to knowledge exchange outside academia.
 This includes media training, involving researchers at all levels in interactions with policymakers, and supporting secondments into service settings to encourage the sharing of skills and perspectives.
 We are also open to hosting secondments in CEDAR from those working in policy and practice.

-Students and early career researchers have been directly involved in the evaluation of public health programmes such as Activ8 and Energize, and EYPAN in Cambridgeshire, and we are open to future collaborations where public health need and our research portfolio overlap.
+Students and early career researchers have been directly involved in the evaluation of public health programmes and we are open to future collaborations where public health need and our research portfolio overlap.

 Find out more

 You can sign up to our newsletter to be kept informed about this work.
-If you have any thoughts or questions about how CEDAR works with practice and policy partners, please contact:
+If you have any thoughts or questions about how CEDAR works with practice and policy partners, please contact Oliver Francis: